Microscope Imaging of Biological Agents

 Biosafety Officer: Amy Robison, [email protected] (406) 994-6733

-MSU Office of Research Compliance
+MSU Research integrity & Compliance

-This document describesthe policy and proceduresfor imaging of biological agents with microscopes at MSU.
+This document describes the policy and proceduresfor imaging of biological agents with microscopes at MSU.
 Adherence to this policy will ensure that employees, students and members of the public are not exposed to biological agents.

 Responsibility